kotelnikov/mgos_telegram/README.md

 ## Overview
 The library representing simple Telegram Bot API for [Mongoose OS](https://mongoose-os.com/)  - IOT framework written by [Cesanta Software Ltd](https://cesanta.com/).

-The library will be useful for projects when you need to managing your IOT devices by sending and receiving commands through the [Telegram Bot API](https://core.telegram.org/bots).
+The library will be useful for projects where you need to manage IOT devices by sending/receiving text commands through the [Telegram Bot API](https://core.telegram.org/bots).
 The library successfully tested on ESP8266 and ESP32 from [Espressif Systems](https://www.espressif.com/).

 For using this library you have to provide firstly the connectivity to the internet for your IOT device by using the connection to the [Wi-Fi network](https://mongoose-os.com/docs/mongoose-os/api/net/wifi.md) or by using the connection to the [Cellular network](https://mongoose-os.com/docs/mongoose-os/api/net/pppos.md).

+At this stage the library supports only text messages, but later I will update it and add additional functionality.

-Please pay attention the library is in "alpha" version and have a lot of terminal output from any functions for debugging purposes.
+Also please pay attention the library is in "beta" version.
 Any issues or suggestions are welcomed! )))

 ## How to use the library
 ### Include the library and configure it for your project